Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Payoff models of general SDEs

 where $k\in\rangez{n}$, where $n = T/h$.
 This has computational cost $O(1/h)$ to produce a sample $\widehat{X}_n$ that approximates $X_T$.
 Based on Monte Carlo methods \cite{KP13,KW09}, a simple estimation for $\E[\P(X_T)]$ is to generate $N$ samples, each independently outputs $\P(X_T)$, and then to produce an average, \be Y = \frac{1}{N} \sum_{i=1}^N \P(\widehat{X}_{n}^{(i)}). \ee Note that the mean-squared error can be decomposed as

 which can be bounded by $O(N^{-1} + h^2)$.
+Here we let $\V[Y]$ denote the variance of a random variable $Y$.
 If we seek to bound the mean-squared error by $\epsilon^2$, then we can take $N=O(1/\epsilon^2)$, $h = \Omega(\epsilon)$, so the expected computational cost equals $O(N/h) = O(\epsilon^{-3})$.
 This result is first stated in \cite{Gil08}.
 In general, for high order schemes, the complexity of classical Monte Carlo method can be bounded as follows. \begin{proposition} Let $Y$ be an estimator of $\E[\P(X_T)]$ with bounded variance, based on a numerical discretization with time step size $h$ using a numerical scheme with strong order $r$ (defined in \eq{def_strong_r}).
 Then in order to achieve the accuracy of mean-squared error $\epsilon^2$, the computational complexity of the Monte Carlo method is $O(\epsilon^{-2-1/r})$. \end{proposition} \begin{proof} For simplicity we assume $\P$ is globally Lipschitz continuous (we refer to \sec{SDE} for a more general analysis).
 To bound the mean-squared error, we only need to bound the right hand side of the equation \eq{meansquared_decom}.
 Note that

 and

 Therefore

 In order to bound the mean-squared error by $\epsilon^2$, it suffices to choose $N \sim \epsilon^{-2}$ and $h \sim \epsilon^{1/r}$, thus the complexity becomes $O(N/h) = O(\epsilon^{-2-1/r}).$ \end{proof}